-Over the past few years, the remote work arrangement has become a popular option for many businesses, mainly because of its benefits.
+Over the past few years, the remote worker tracking system arrangement has become a popular option for many businesses, mainly because of its benefits.
 For instance, it allows hiring managers to gather a pool of talented applicants from around the world.

 If you’re a small business owner, outsourcing tasks to a remote workforce can help you focus on other important matters.
 It also reduces or even eliminates overhead costs, which helps your company save money.

 However, this work setup isn’t entirely free from problems.
 Managing a remote workforce often entails a few uncertainties and obstacles, especially with workforce productivity.

 Efficiency is measured by how well your business can effectively maximize your assets to produce the highest amount of quality outputs.
 Using only the necessary amount of resources helps you minimize waste and manage your resources in the best way possible.